HL7/phd/src/pagecontent/ProfileConsumers.md

 |Measurement Confidence 95|68236 (MDC code)|Only Quantities|valueRange| Gives a range that the manufacturer is 95% confident that the actual reported measurement is within that bounds|
 |Threshold notification string|68232 (MDC code)|Only Quantities|valueString| Human readable string describing thresholds.
 Similar to the Alert operational text string|

-At the time of this writing, only the supplemental types and the high resolution relative time stamp 'additional descriptions' are used by market PHDs.
+At the time of this writing, only the supplemental types and the high resolution relative time stamp 'additional descriptions' are used by current PHDs on the market.
 Some of the text string descriptions are unlikely to be used given that the IEEE 11073 20601 specification only allows ASCII 127 and consumers of the data are likely to provide their own descriptions customized to their locale.

 ##### Supplemental Types
 Supplemental type information is indicated by the Observation.component.code.coding.code element having the value 68193.
 The value type of a supplemental type entry is always a CodeableConcept and is therefore given by Observation.component.valueCodeableConcept.coding.code.
 There may be more than one Observation.component entry containing supplemental type information.
 An example of a supplemental types component entry is as follows: